craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Classes/Custom Class - Psion.md

 	- Weapons: Daggers, Darts, Slings / Hand Crossbows, Staves, Shortbows
 	- Tools: None
 	- Saving Throws: Intelligence, Charisma
-	- Skills: Choose two of your choice i dont give a shit
+	- Skills: Two of your choice
 ## Equipment
 	- (a) a staff or (b) a dagger
 	- studded leather armor